MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 |Files|Number of files scanned|
 |Data (MB)|Data scanned (MB)|

-Your [Client Name] Pre-Scan Results could look something like the below example.
+Your Pre-Scan results could look something like this:

  ![PRe Scan results](media/mover-prescan-results.png)

-You will notice the Totals cells for Files and TB are automatically calculated and this provides the total number of files and data scanned for the Source tenant.

-As a matter of practice, we prefer to organise the Scan Results by Status, showing the Failed transfers at the top of the Report.
+The totals for Files and TB are automatically calculated,  giving you the total number of files and data scanned for the Source tenant.
+As a matter of practice, we prefer to organzie the scan results by status, showing the Failed transfers at the top of the Report.

-To do so, highlight all the cells from Column A/Line 2 to Column F/Last Line number (in this example that would be Line 12)

-Right click in the highlighted are and then select Sort > Sort A to Z

 ![Scan report sort](media/mover-prescan-results-sort.png)